redpanda-data/connect/docs/processors/README.md

 When `strict_request_map` is set to `true` the processor is skipped for any payloads where a map target is not found.

-If the list of target parts is empty the processor will be applied to all message parts.

-Part indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.
-E.g. if part = -1 then the selected part will be the last part of the message, if part = -2 then the part before the last element with be selected, and so on.

 ## `insert_part`

 ``` yaml